 We have also successfully avoided prison terms on numerous occasions by getting our clients admitted into the Felony Alcohol Intervention Program or FAIP.

-It’s important to point out that even a probated sentence for a DWI Felony Repetition requires time in jail.
+It’s important to understand that even a probated sentence for DWI Felony Repetition requires time in jail.
 The minimum number of days a person must serve in jail for a felony DWI in Texas when the sentence is probated is 10 days in county jail.
 The maximum number of days a person can serve in county jail as a condition of felony probation is 180 days.
 It is not uncommon for judges to impose more than the minimum 10 days that is required.

 If you receive probation for a felony DWI in Texas, you will have to complete the following conditions, and possibly more: